mattndross/Databases-Homework/week-2/mandatory/ecommerce-db/task.md

 join orders o on oi.order_id = o.id
 join customers c on o.customer_id = c.id;

+--Retrieve the names of all customers who bought a product from a supplier from China. select c.name, s.country from customers c join orders o on c.id = o.customer_id join order_items oi on oi.order_id = o.id join products p on p.id = oi.product_id join suppliers s on s.id = p.supplier_id
+where s.country = 'China';

 ```

 When you have finished all of the questions - open a pull request with your answers to the `Databases-Homework` repository.